 A local area network (LAN) is a group of computers and associated devices that share a common communications line or wireless link to a server.
-Typically, a LAN encompasses computers and peripherals connected to a server within a small geographic area such as an office building or home.
-Computers and other mobile devices can share resources such as a printer or network storage.
+Typically, a LAN encompasses computers and peripherals connected to a server within a distinct geographic area such as an office or a commercial establishment.
+Computers and other mobile devices use a LAN connection to share resources such as a printer or network storage.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-In some situations, a wireless LAN, or Wi-Fi, may be preferable to a wired LAN because of its flexibility and cost.
-Companies are assessing WLANs as a replacement for their wired infrastructures as the number of smartphones, tablets and other mobile devices proliferates.
+In some situations, a wireless LAN, or Wi-Fi, may be preferable to a wired LAN connection because of its flexibility and cost.
+Companies are assessing WLANs as primary means of connectivity as the number of smartphones, tablets and other mobile devices proliferates.

 Continue Reading About local area network (LAN)